Ramani-Yogesh/docker/docker_files/01_installation.md

        $ sudo apt-get install docker-ce

-#####To install a specific version of Docker CE, list the available versions in the repo, then select and install:
+* **To install a specific version of Docker CE, list the available versions in the repo, then select and install**

 a.
 List the versions available in your repo: